foontzoot/foontzoot.github.io/index.md

 ##### ASP.NET MVC • VueJS • WebPages • DevExpress • SQLServer

 Upgraded existing ASP.NET WebPages based reports when jQuery and DevExpress updates made them unusable.
-I used ASP.NET MVC 4.6 with VueJS on the client and restored reports to their original state.
+I used ASP.NET MVC 4.6 with Vue on the client and restored reports to their original state.
 Well, I added a few additional themes.

 ---